jgyates/genmon/README.md

 The program will output success or failure depending on the results of the serial test.

+## startgenmon.sh

+startgenmon.sh is a Linux script that is designed to be called at system boot from a crontab job.
+This script can also be called to manually start or stop genmon and genserv.
+This script assumes that the project files are located in the /home/pi/genmon directory.
+To start genmon and genserv use the following command:

+     /home/pi/genmon/startgenmon.sh start

+To stop genmon and genserv use:

+     /home/pi/genmon/startgenmon.sh stop

+Note that this file may be edited to change the file system location and it may be edited to make other supplied programs start or stop (i.e. gengpio.py and gengpioin.py).

 # Hardware

 This project has been developed and tested with a Raspberry Pi 3 as the base platform.
 Since the serial port and network are the only external ports used, the program could be used on other platforms with minor modifications and testing.